JanMiksovsky/mighdoll-site/README.md

 ## OpenGraph images

 The Astro project uses the astro-og-canvas utility to turn post properties into a PNG image for use in social media tags.
-This feature would be useful in non-Astro projects, so it's too bad the code and API are so intertwined with Astro internals.
-The implementation also uses the proprietary `CanvasKit` wrapper around a standard `Canvas`, so anyone attempting to modify the code has to first learn `CanvasKit`.
+The astro-og-canvas feature would be useful in non-Astro projects, so it's too bad the code and API are so intertwined with Astro internals.
+The implementation also uses the proprietary `CanvasKit` wrapper around a standard `Canvas`; anyone attempting to modify the code has to first learn to use `CanvasKit`.

 It'd be better if this were just a pure function that takes a small dictionary of options and returns a PNG image.
 A rough cut at this is implemented in `ogImage.js`, which has nothing to do with Origami.

 Internally, this uses the general-purpose `canvas` package for an implementation of the `Canvas` API in Node.
-That package does have some non-standard features, but if you know the `Canvas` API, then you could fairly easily modify `ogImage.js` to fit your needs.
+That package does have some non-standard features, but if you know the `Canvas` API, you can modify `ogImage.js` to fit your needs.

-For this proof of concept, `ogImage` only accepts PNG images.
+For this proof of concept, `ogImage.js` only accepts PNG images.
 I converted the JPEG and WEBP images from the Astro project to PNGs.

 ## Notes